phil-monroe/phil-monroe.github.com/slides/dropwizard-scala/dropwizard-scala.md

 ---
-# What time is it?
+# Resources - What time is it?

 ###### api/Time.scala
 ``` scala